rochacbruno-archive/OrientEngine/README.md

 The idea
 ========

-There is already awesome projects to work with Python and OrientDB, BulbFlow + Rexter is the most used tools, but they use HTTP/REST interface which is great but sometimes is slow and error prone.
+There is already awesome projects to work with Python and OrientDB, BulbFlow + Rexter is the most used tools, but they use HTTP/REST interface which is great but sometimes is slow and unstable (depending on your stack).

 Using the binary access via [liborient](https://github.com/dam2k/liborient) OrientEngine will provide the way to model orient classes as Python classes.